danielyoon-maker/ASL/readme.md

-# ASL Alphabet real=-time interpretatino
+# ASL Alphabet real time interpretatino

 Basic CNN which attempts to classify images in real time.